ggreer/geoff.greer.fm/_posts/2015-01-03-ten-years-of-progress-in-laptops.md

 <br />

 The specs don't tell the full story, but they give you some idea of how little laptops have advanced in the past half-decade.
-My current laptop is significantly faster than the 2010 MacBook Air, but it's not the same leap up from the iBook.
-It's hard to distinguish the two Airs.
+My current hardware is significantly faster than the 2010 MacBook Air, but it's not the same leap up from the iBook.
+It's hard to distinguish the two Airs without closely inspecting them.
 The form factor is identical.
 The new Air has a backlit keyboard, a MagSafe 2 connector, and a dual-microphone for noise reduction.
 Welcome improvements, but not exactly revolutionary.
 This picture summarizes the progress:

 <a href="/photos/pics/DSC_8832.JPG"><img alt="Ten years of progress in laptops" src="/photos/pics/thumbs/DSC_8832.JPG" /></a>